wilsonte-umich/HiFiRe3/README.md

 ## Input read data

-TODO: update this

-HiFiRe3 pipelines accept either PacBio CCS/HiFi or ONT read data in either FASTQ or unaligned BAM file formats.
-Read data files must be found in folder `--read-file-dir`.
-If needed, set option `--read-file-prefix` to select only specific files in `--read-file-dir`.

-Because tGenLR automatically tracks transgene 5mC methylation at CpG dinucleotides and 6mA adenylation as used in Fiber-seq, it is recommended to use unaligned bam files with MM and ML tags as input.
+HiFiRe3 pipelines accept PENDING.

 ## Execute a Stage 1 pipeline from the command line

 ### Job files

-tGenLR pipelines can be called entirely using the CLI introduced above.
+HiFiRe3 pipelines can be called entirely using the CLI introduced above.
 However, you are strongly encouraged to create YAML-format job configuration files that define the parameters for your job and coordinate execution steps.

-See [the templates folder](https://github.com/wilsontelab/HiFiRe3/tree/main/templates) for job file templates for all tGenLR pipelines and actions, and <https://midataint.github.io/mdi/docs/job_config_files.html>
+See [the templates folder](https://github.com/wilsontelab/HiFiRe3/tree/main/templates) for job file templates for all HiFiRe3 pipelines and actions, and <https://midataint.github.io/mdi/docs/job_config_files.html>
 for extended help on using job files.
-Job file templates can also be generated with command `hf3 transgene template`.
+Job file templates can also be generated with command `hf3 <pipeline> template`, e.g., `hf3 basecall template`.

-The tGenLR CLI and job files can run pipeline actions either inline in the calling shell or by submitting jobs to your server job scheduler, which is recommended for most use cases.
+The HiFiRe3 CLI and job files can run pipeline actions either inline in the calling shell or by submitting jobs to your server job scheduler, which is recommended for most use cases.
 Thus, our most common usage pattern is: